-Let me begin by telling you it took me two pregnancies to learn how to dress while pregnant.
+Let me begin by telling you it took me two pregnancies to learn how to figure out the perfect final trimester outfits.

 When you’re further along in your pregnancy, treat yourself to a few fun and high-quality T-shirts, only a couple sizes larger.
-Avoid the temptation, as a rule, buy much larger clothes, the issue with buying larger clothes is it can make you look, well, larger.
+Avoid the temptation, as a rule.
+The issue with buying much larger clothes is that it can make you look, well, larger.
 Maternity clothes, on the other hand, will be well fitted in the right places while working around the bump, so they can help you retain an overall flattering sense of shape.

 Maternity pants are very comfortable and (when well-tailored) also fashionable during pregnancy.
 It’s all about the pants or in the UAE summer a silky maxi skirt or two.